breuner/elbencho/docs/usage/help-s3.md

                         AWS_ACCESS_KEY_ID env variable.)
   --s3secret arg        S3 access secret.
 (This can also be set via the
                         AWS_SECRET_ACCESS_KEY env variable.)
+  --s3sessiontoken arg  S3 session token.
+(Optional.
+This can also be set via
+                        the AWS_SESSION_TOKEN env variable.)

 Basic Options:
   -d [ --mkdirs ]       Create buckets.
 (Already existing buckets are not